 by: Rob T.

-My mother-in-law was working as a security guard at a place that had changed owners and they were going poison all the loose cats that had been dumped there over the years.
+My mother-in-law worked as a security guard at a property that had changed ownership.
+The new owners planned to poison the loose cats that had been dumped there over the years.

-After 5 days, he let me start petting him & I was able to get ahold him and brought him down to my room with my 4 kids.
-After a few fights bites & scratches he calmed down.
+After five days, he finally let me pet him.
+I was able to scoop him up and bring him downstairs to my room with our four kids.

 He's beautiful